Learn the technique that got me speaking fluent Japanese in less than 1 year : Download Video

 Aki wo aishiteru

--This ones pretty simple, aki is her name.
+-This ones pretty simple.
+Her name is Aki.
 And “wo” is just like “ga” in this case.

 2) Kimi ga Nozumu Eien Ep.
 1